shumwaymark/sentinelcam/README.rst

   rect_x2, int, bounding rectangle X2-coordinate
   rect_y2, int, bounding rectangle Y2-coordinate

-These CSV files are written into the folder specified by the ``csvdir`` configuration setting and organized by date into subfolders with a YYYY-MM-DD naming convention.
+These CSV files are written into the folder specified by the ``csvfiles`` configuration setting in the `camwatcher.yaml <camwatcher.yaml>`_ file, and organized by date into subfolders with a YYYY-MM-DD naming convention.

 Although identifiers are unique, event data is always referenced by date.
 There is no event index crossing date boundaries.

 .. code-block::

-  csvdir
+  camwatcher
   ├── 2021-02-11
   │   ├── camwatcher.csv
   │   ├── 0b98da686cbf11ebb942dca63261a32e_trk.csv